borisding/avenue-express/README.md

 - [ESLint](https://eslint.org/) and [Styelint](https://stylelint.io/) are being used for JS and SCSS lint checks, respectively.
 [Prettier](https://prettier.io/) is also used in conjunction with ESLint plugins for code formatting.

-- There are several pre-defined lint rules in `package.json`.
+- There are several pre-defined lint rules in respective individual configuration files.
 Feel free to add/remove any of them for project needs.

 - There is also `.eslintrc` config file in `./app/models` folder to overwrite the default rules in `package.json`.
 This to avoid lint check error in any model files that is generated via Sequelize CLI.